 Plant summer blooming vines among your spring blooming shrubs.
 Or try planting two vines with different

 bloom seasons on the same fence!

-Groundcovers are the low-growing or low-spreading plants that spread in masses a foot or so tall.
+Groundcovers are low-growing or low-spreading plants that spread in masses a foot or so tall.
 Just like vines, classic groundcovers can help to unify your garden design.
 As an added bonus, many groundcovers are can adorn your garden with pretty foliage, flowers and even berries.
+(Shop low-growing groundcovers)

 Ground covers also have several benefits for your garden.
-They can help to smother weeds and keep the soil around your other plants shady and cool.
+They can help to smother weeds and keep your plants shady and cool.
 Classic groundcovers also help your plants to retain water so they don’t dry out as quickly.

 Quick Tip: Read my post on landscape layering if you want to learn more about how to design a garden with interest in all 4 seasons of the year!

 I’m always very wary of vines for your garden.
 Although they climb and make a beautiful accent, some vines can be very aggressive.
 I’ve had vines takeover my landscape choking out my bulbs, perennials and even some smaller shrubs!
 So, use vines with caution.
 I will only recommend options that are not very aggressive.

 The vines I trust the most are clematis.
 There are many, many varieties that bloom in all different seasons in all different colors.
 If you’re looking for a beautiful climbing vine that’s non-invasive and non-aggressive vine, the best choice is clematis.

 Clematis are beautiful and non-aggressive climbing vines that come in so many different sizes, shapes and colors.
 The different varieties do well in different situations, and climb to different heights.